 1/8 teaspoon of granulated, minced or powdered = 1 clove

-Garlic Sea Salt, Organic Berbere Spice, Organic Cajun Spice, Organic Chili Powder, Organic Greek Seasoning, Organic Harrissa, Organic Italian Seasoning, Organic Mile High Steak Rub, Organic Mrs Smith's Rub, Organic Rosemary Garlic, Organic Southwest Spice, Organic Tarra-Cardamom Rub
+Garlic Sea Salt, Organic Berbere Spice, Organic Cajun Spice, Organic Chili Powder, Organic Greek Seasoning, Organic Harissa, Organic Italian Seasoning, Organic Mile High Steak Rub, Organic Mrs Smith's Rub, Organic Rosemary Garlic, Organic Southwest Spice, Organic Tarra-Cardamom Rub

 Garlic is the dried root of Allium Sativum, a member of the lily family.
 It is a close relative to the onion, shallot, leek and chive.
 Its use spread across the world over 5000 years ago (before recorded history).
 It was eaten by ancient Greeks and Romans and is still grown in Egypt, but the most favored variety now is Syrian.
 In the US, it was first cultivated in New Orleans by French settlers, and then missionaries brought it to California.

 Garlic is used in cuisines throughout the world, and it is indispensible in Chinese, Italian, and Mexican foods.